machinat/sociably/website/docs/components-for-cui.md

 }
 ```

-The second argument is the circumstance while the component is being rendered.
+The second argument is the environments while the component is being rendered.
 You can check which the `platform` property is and return the corresponding view.

 Conventially at the end of the function, we can add a default cross-platform UI.
 This ensure the components is safe to be used on all the platforms.